-C. FULL COMPLEMENT OF TROOPER STAFFING AND PRESENCE IN THE MAT-SU VALLEY EQUALING 71 SWORN OFFICERS - UAA Justice Center report of February 22, 2018 recommends an increase of 26 sworn staff, for a total of 71 sworn staff.
-We support this goal and request it be achieved within three years.

-- D. CONTINUED SUPPORT FOR ASSESSMENT OF THE WEST SUSITNA ACCESS ROAD PROJECT This project will provide access for development of borough and state land between the Little Susitna (Little Su) and Susitna (Big Su) Rivers, allowing economic development of the natural resources.
-An extension of the road past the Susitna River also provides potential to bring those resources materials and other resources that are developed further north to Port MacKenzie. - SUPPORT FOR ALASKA DEPARTMENT OF TRANSPORTATION AND PUBLIC E. FACILITIES OFFICE AT SEWARD-MERIDIAN PARKWAY Department of Transportation and Public Facilities (AKDOT&PF) is actively exploring options to establish a Mat-Su based District office.
+- FULL COMPLEMENT OF TROOPER STAFFING AND PRESENCE IN THE MAT-B. SU VALLEY EQUALING 71 SWORN OFFICERS - University of Alaska Justice Center report of February 22, 2018 recommends an increase of 26 sworn staff, for a total of 71 sworn staff.
+We support this goal and request it be achieved within - CONTINUED SUPPORT FOR ASSESSMENT OF THE WEST SUSITNA ACCESS C. development of Borough and state land between the Little This project will provide Susitna (Little Su) and Susitna (Big Su) Rivers, allowing economic development of the natural resources.
+An extension of the road past the Susitna River also provides potential to bring those resources materials and other resources that are developed further north to Port MacKenzie. - SUPPORT FOR ALASKA DEPARTMENT OF TRANSPORTATION AND PUBLIC D. FACILITIES OFFICE Department of Transportation and Public Facilities (AKDOT&PF) is actively exploring options to establish a Mat-Su based Page 1 of 7

+District office.
 This office will consist of 25-35 AKDOT&PF personnel that may include designers, Right-of-Way agents, and construction managers.
 A building already owned by AKDOT&PF and located on Seward Meridian Parkway has been identified as the possible facility for this District office.
 This prospective location is a central location within the Mat-Su Borough core area and would significantly increase accessibility to projects for AKDOT&PF staff, while at the same time significantly reducing commute time between Anchorage and the Mat-Su Borough for AKDOT&PF staff.
-Design for the facilities is underway and opening the office is expected in late 2021. - F. SUPPORT FOR ALASKA DEPARTMENT OF FISH AND GAME OFFICE IN THE MAT-SU BOROUGH - There is a great opportunity to have an important state department headquarters office relocated to the Mat-Su Valley.
+Design for the facilities is underway and opening the office is expected in late 2021.

+- SUPPORT FOR ALASKA DEPARTMENT OF FISH AND GAME OFFICE IN THE E. MAT-SU BOROUGH - There is a great opportunity to have an important state department headquarters office relocated to the Mat-Su Valley.
 The Alaska Department of Fish and Game Office located at 333 Raspberry Road in Anchorage is not easily accessible by residents needing its services, or their staff.
 In addition to being obsolete, the building sustained serious damage in the 2018 earthquake, and needs to be replaced.
 There are property options and land is available near the intersection of the Glenn and Parks Highways.
 State needs to make this a priority and make the investment to move this essential function.
-This would add improved infrastructure, many jobs, and an opportunity for the business to be enhanced. - G. STATE-WIDE TRANSPORTATION BONDS The borough fully supports a State-Wide Transportation Bond package legislation during the 2020-2021 legislative session to present to voters in 2021 that would fund construction of much needed major transportation projects within the Mat-Su Borough.
-Approximately \$50 Million to \$100 Million in funding is needed to expand highway, rail, and port facilities in order to meet increased demand by continued growth in the Mat-Su Borough.

-H. SUPPORT FOR STATE FORESTRY TO IMPLEMENT A PROGRAM TO HARVEST/REMOVE BEETLE KILLED SPRUCE TO REDUCE FIRE HAZARD -The Spruce Bark Beetle has killed thousands of acres of spruce trees within the borough.
-These trees are now becoming a tremendous fire hazard in the core area of the borough as well as nearly every community to the north and east.
-Borough residents have experienced great economic, physical and emotional loss due to a number of devastating wildfires over the last several years and preventative measures must be The borough fully supports the state in seeking state and federal funding for the harvesting/removing these trees as quickly as possible to reduce the danger of fire to borough residents and businesses.
+This would add improved infrastructure, many jobs, and an opportunity for the business to be enhanced. - STATE-WIDE TRANSPORTATION BONDS The Borough fully supports F. a State-Wide Transportation Bond package legislation during the 2020-2021 legislative session to present to voters in 2021 that would fund construction of much needed major Approximately \$50 Million to \$100 Million in funding is needed to expand highway, rail, and port facilities in order to meet increased demand by continued growth in the Mat-Su Borough. - SUPPORT FOR STATE FORESTRY TO G. HARVESTING/REMOVE BEETLE KILLED SPRUCE TO REDUCE FIRE HAZARD - The Spruce Bark Beetle has killed thousands of acres of spruce trees within the Borough.
+These trees are now becoming a tremendous fire hazard in the core area of the Borough as well as nearly every community to the north and east.
+Borough residents have experienced great economic, physical and emotional loss due to a number of devastating wildfires over the last several years and preventative measures must be taken.
+The Borough fully supports the state in seeking state Page 2 of 7 and federal funding for the harvesting/removing these trees as quickly as possible to reduce the danger of fire to Borough residents and businesses.